 To keep your blood pressure from increasing above normal blood pressure the following are risk factors that you need to be aware of.

 High Blood Pressure Risk Factors

 They are 2 kinds of risk factors.
 1st are the risk factors you cannot change but should be aware of.
-The following are risk factors related to who you are (resource):
+The following are risk factors related to who you are (r):

 - Age: You are more likely to get high blood pressure as you get older.
 As you age, your blood vessels gradually lose some of their elasticity, which can contribute to increased blood pressure.

 - Family History: If your parents or other close relatives have high blood pressure, there’s an increased chance that you can get it too.